mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

   70 = VETERAN
   80 = EXPERT
   100 = CYLON
-float aiPerception : How quickly AI reacts to danger.
+float perception : How quickly AI reacts to danger.
 See SCR_AICombatComponent for details on perception factors.
 ```